Gaussian basis sets for all-electron excited-state calculations of large molecules: RI basis sets

 Early applications of RI include DFT~\cite{Eichkorn1995,Sierka2003} and MP2~\cite{weigend2003}, where it became a standard technique by now.
 In random phase approximation (RPA) calculations for the correlation energy, RI reduces the scaling from $O(N^6)$ in the canonical Casida-based formulation to $O(N^4)$~\cite{Eshuis2010}.
 However, RI is not universally beneficial: in Hartree–Fock and hybrid functional calculations, RI typically improves performance only when large orbital basis sets are used~\cite{Weigend2002}.
 For small orbital basis sets, conventional four-center formulations may remain more efficient.
 For the computation of charged excitations based on $GW$, RI has also become a common tool, where it reduces the scaling from $O(N^6)$ to $O(N^4)$~\cite{blase2011,Ren2012,van2013gw}, as well as for charge-neutral excitations based on the BSE, where the screened Coulomb interaction is computed using RI.

 When using RI, an auxiliary RI basis set~$\{\varphi_P\}$ is required for the factorization~\eqref{e28} of four-center integrals into two- and three-center integrals.
-Although it is possible to generate auxiliary RI basis sets on the fly during the calculation~\cite{Stoychev2017}, this often results in large auxiliary RI basis sets.
-Instead, we generate auxiliary RI basis sets by matching the RI-MP2 correlation energy of isolated atoms to the corresponding MP2 reference energies~\cite{Weigend1998}.
+Although it is possible to generate auxiliary RI basis sets on the fly during the calculation~\cite{Stoychev2017,Lehtola2021}, this often results in large auxiliary RI basis sets.
+Recently, several schemes have been proposed to tackle this issue, such as the combined use of a contraction based on the singular value decomposition and a high-momentum truncation of the generated basis sets~\cite{Lehtola2023}, or a newly suggested approach with uncontracted, non-even-tempered sets that are truncated using the 2-body energy as a metric~\cite{Valeev2025}.
+In this work, we instead generate auxiliary RI basis sets by matching the RI-MP2 correlation energy of isolated atoms to the corresponding MP2 reference energies~\cite{Weigend1998}.
 For this purpose, as proposed in~\cite{Weigend1998}, we generate auxiliary RI basis sets of different sizes by using the (relative) $\Delta_\mathrm{I}$ metric as an optimization parameter:

 where the $(i,j)$ refer to occupied orbitals and $(a,b)$ to empty orbitals, $E_\mathrm{MP2}$ is the MP2 correlation energy and using a standard notation for the double bar integral defined as~\cite{Kraka1991}: